 Place 1 cup buckwheat flour + ¼ cup pear puree in a bowl.
 Slowly add water (1/4 cup doses) while stirring to combine.
 Fry in a large greased frying pan.
 Top with butter or tolerated margarine & pure maple syrup.
 QUITE YUM!
 NUTRITION INFO:

-• Banana is the low FODMAP choice out of the three, just make sure it is just ripe because ripeness increases the fructose content.
-Both apples and pears are high in FODMAPs, in the case of apple, there is excess fructose while pear contains two main FODMAPs: fructose and sorbitol.
-Not a problem unless you are sensitive to these specific FODMAPs.
+Banana is the low FODMAP choice out of the three, just make sure it is just ripe because ripeness increases the fructose content.
+Bananas are ow in salicylates and moderate in amines.

 OIL+ BAKING POWDER + WATER

-Sounds too simple but works a treat in baked goods such as biscuits.
-Simply use 1 ½ tablespoons of vegetable oil + the same amount of water + 1 teaspoon of baking powder instead of one egg.
+Sounds too simple but is easily made by: add 1 1/2 tablespoons of oil to the same amount of water and 1 teaspoon of baking powder and use this instead of one egg.

 NUTRITION INFO:

-• For low chemical/failsafe diet use low chemical oil such as rice bran oil
+For the low salicylate, amine and glutamate diet use an oil such as rice bran oil

 Mix one tablespoon of chia seeds with three tablespoons of water in place of one egg and rest for 20 minutes before using.